 In the fall, you often see lots of pumpkins and gourds in the stores and farmers markets.
 Pumpkins and gourds are great inexpensive resources for learning.
 Children need experiences with nature items, especially in a world that is more and more digital and indoors.
-These pumpkin activities for kids will encourage your preschoolers to get hands-on with pumpkins and gourds.
+These pumpkin activities for preschool will encourage your preschoolers to get hands-on with pumpkins and gourds.

 Pumpkin Activities For Preschool – In the Science Center